tewhatuora/api-standards/docs/api-publishing/index.md

 sidebar_position: 6
 ---

-Welcome to our API Design and Development Standards.
-This section is aimed at API Providers and Consumers.
+Welcome to our API Publishing Standards.
+This section is aimed at API Providers.

 This section is relevant to you if: